 Diarrhea Treatment: Oral Rehydration Salts (ORS) and Zinc

-In 1997, PSI/Guinea began programs in the prevention of diarrheal diseases and the treatment of dehydration caused by diarrhea by promoting oral rehydration therapy and oral rehydration salts branded Orasel.
+In 1997, PSI/Guinea began programs to prevent diarrheal diseases and the treatment of dehydration caused by diarrhea by promoting Orasel brand oral rehydration therapy and oral rehydration salts.
 In 2005, PSI/Guinea obtained approval from the Ministry of Health to market Orasel privately in commercial outlets.
 Orasel was replaced by Orasel+Zinc in September 2012.
 The new branded product is financed through PSI/Guinea’s principal donor, KfW.
 With the third phase of KfW funding, the new zinc component is packaged jointly with an orange flavored oral rehydration salt to combat dehydration during diarrhea.
 The zinc component helps to prevent future cases of diarrhea, reduces risk of pneumonia, accelerates growth and stimulates appetite.
 Orasel+Zinc is marketed to mothers and caregivers of children under the age of five.

 Orasel+Zinc will be distributed all over the country through both commercial and public health sectors.
 Orasel+Zinc will also be available at the community level through a pilot community-based distribution project launched in 2012 in two provinces Boké (Lower Guinea) and Dalaba (Middle Guinea), and three provinces Beyla (Forest Guinea), Mandiana and Dabola (Upper Guinea) through a MCHIP/JHPIEGO Guinea program.

 Diarrhea Prevention: Safe Water